ESHackathon/keyword_synonyms/README.md

 `python keywords.py input.json 5`

-This will produce a file named `output.json` containing the synonyms returned for each keyword
+This will produce a file named `output.json` containing 5 synonyms for each keyword